sagemath/trac_to_gh/Issue 4808.md

 # Issue 4808: [with patch, needs work] Move HTML for Worksheets to template

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4808

 Original creator: TimothyClemans